smith-sj/smith-sj/README.md

-I'm a software engineer, musician and tech enthusiast based in Melbourne, Australia.
+I'm a software engineer, musician and avid tinkerer based in Melbourne, Australia.

 I also enjoy photography, making bread, my dog and sometimes my cat.